designpilotai/designpilot/README.md

 1. Purchase a Design Pilot Premium Subscription.
 1. Generate an API key on [the devtools page](https://designpilot.ai/devtools).
 If you lose it you can always delete it and generate a new one.
-1. Store your API key locally as an environment variable: `DESIGNPILOT_API_KEY`
+1. Store your API key locally as an [environment variable](https://chlee.co/how-to-setup-environment-variables-for-windows-mac-and-linux/): `DESIGNPILOT_API_KEY`

 ### Installation

+If you already have Go installed, [Option 2](#option-2-install-using-the-go-toolchain) will probably be quickest

 #### Option 1: Download a prebuilt binary

+If there is no release for your OS, you may have to use [Option 2](#option-2-install-using-the-go-toolchain).

 1. Go to our [releases](https://github.com/designpilotai/designpilot/releases) and download the version for your OS.

-If there is no release for your OS, you may have to use option 2:
+1. Rename the file to designpilot
+1. Put it in your custom scripts folder (if you don't have one check [this](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/))

 #### Option 2: Install using the Go toolchain